 More Advice For Ordering Coffee Online

-To save on shipping some roasters will entice you to buy more coffee at once.
-The upside is, of course, you save money on shipping.
-The downside is the coffee goes stale before you can consume it all.
+Some roasters will entice you to buy more coffee at once to save on shipping.
+Of course, this saves money on shipping.
+The downside is that the coffee will go stale before you can consume it all.

-My advice here is to buy lighter roasted coffee on large orders, as it stays fresher longer than dark roasted coffee.
-Also buying large quantities is a good option if you make cold brew, as older coffee tends to shine when cold brewed.
+I advise buying lighter-roasted coffee on large orders, as it stays fresher longer than dark-roasted coffee.
+Also, buying large quantities is a good option for making cold brew, as older coffee tends to shine when cold brewed.
 Another idea is to combine orders from friends and family.

 And I almost forgot, although all coffee roasters will grind coffee for you, I strongly advise getting your own grinder.
 The beans will stay fresh much longer.